Wines

 • Sierra Foothills: The warm, sunny climate of the Sierra Foothills leads to Barbera wines with intense fruit flavours, lower acidity, and higher alcohol content.
 The region’s elevation and cool nights help maintain the wine’s balance.

-• Central Valley: Known for its hot climate, Central Valley produces ripe, fruit-forward Barbera wines.
+• Central Valley: Known for its hot climate, the Central Valley area of the United States produces ripe, fruit-forward Barbera wines.
 The high temperatures result in wines with bold flavours and a smooth, round texture.

 Australia